TheDMSGroup/mautic-extended-field/README.md

 ## TODO

-#### Permissions for Secure types
+- Permissions for Secure fields

-Need to implement Permission pass methods for any ExtendedFieldSecure data type display, edit or retrieval.
+-- Need to implement Permission pass methods for any ExtendedFieldSecure data type display, edit or retrieval.
+- Support retrieving leads by unique IDs that are also extended fields.
+-- Override LeadRepository::getLeadIdsByUniqueFields to join and pivot on columns.

 # Review and refactor for 2.14.x

 Compiler passes to refactor:
 - ExtendedFieldModel - done.
 - OverrideLeadModel - done.
-- OverrideLeadRepository
+- OverrideLeadRepository - done
 - OverrideListModel

 Internal overrides to refactor:
+- ExtendedFieldRepositoryTrait - done
+- EntityExtendedFieldsBuildFormTrait - done (could use more refactoring)
 - OverrideLeadFieldRepository

 Errors/Notices to be resolved: